 - Transferred Out: 1

->

-> LCAC is at critical capacity as we currently have filled over 150% of our capacity of kennel space for dogs and need immediate assistance.
-(This includes more than 30 dogs in our isolation kennels, pop-up crates, staff offices, & other kennels not intended to house adoptable or stray animals.)
+LCAC is far BEYOND critical capacity as nearly 160% of our capacity of kennel space for dogs and need immediate assistance.
+(This includes 29 dogs in pop-up crates, staff offices, & other kennels not intended to house adoptable or stray animals.)

->

-> League City Animal Care has proudly maintained a "no-kill" status since 2017 through the support of our community.
+League City Animal Care has proudly maintained a "no-kill" status since 2017 through the support of our community.
 This means that in the last 5 years, we have never euthanized a pet simply because we are out of room for it.
 We cannot do this alone though and housing this many dogs on site is not sustainable.
 Maintaining a "no-kill" status requires a community effort and we truly need our community now.
 Please see the list below to learn how you can assist.

 Adopt or Foster a pet, especially a medium or large dog!